tsimeonov/Computer-Science/Computer Science/CM1035 Algorithms 1/Week 5/week 5.md

 The basic operations for a queue are:

 - `head`: Returns the value of the element at the head (front) without removing it.
-- `dequeue`!: Returns the element at hte head and removes it from the queue.
+- `dequeue`!: Returns the element at the head and removes it from the queue.
 - `enqueue![o]`: Adds a new element with `o` to the tail (back) of the queue,
 - `empty`: A check that returns `true` if the queue has no elements and `false` itherwise.